 Did You Know?

-Our painting collection is considered to be one of the finest collections of landscape painting outside the National Gallery of Ireland and includes works by William Ashford PRHA, Robert Carver, Jonathan Fisher, and Thomas Roberts.
+Our collection of landscape paintings is one of the finest outside the National Gallery of Ireland.
+It includes works by William Ashford, Robert Carver, Jonathan Fisher, and Thomas Roberts.

 Fota House’s Servants’ Wing

-Discover Fota House’s vast servants’ wing, and learn what life was like for the cooks, butlers, footmen, and maids who worked for the Smith-Barry family.
+Discover Fota House’s vast servants’ wing.
+Learn what life was like for the cooks, butlers, footmen, and maids who worked for the Smith-Barry family.

 The History of Fota House